-Brynn Rumfallo Calls ‘Dance Moms’ Co-Stars ‘Hookers?’
+Brynn Rumfallo Calls ‘Dance Moms’ Co-Stars ‘Hookers’?
 Ashlee Defends Daughter

 A post shared by Brynn Rumfallo (@brynnrumfallo) on

 Up until this point, it did not seem like there was bad blood between Brynn Rumfallo and her Dance Moms co-stars.
-Brynn was just being loyal to Abby and the ALDC, while the rest of the junior elite team felt like they needed to move forward with a different dance studio.
-That was until Brynn shocked everyone by liking a shady comment towards her co-stars, saying that they looked like “hookers” because of the outfit they wore at nationals.
+Brynn was just being loyal to Abby and the ALDC while the rest of the junior elite team felt like they needed to move forward with a different dance studio.
+That was until Brynn shocked everyone by liking a shady comment toward her co-stars, saying that they looked like “hookers” because of the outfit they wore at nationals.

 “I’m so glad you won.
 The elites were dressed like hookers,” a fan by username candlevertes123 wrote.

 Many Dance Moms fans were surprised and disappointed with Brynn Rumfallo’s behavior, calling her “shady” and “rude.”
 Several of her supporters, however, pointed out that no one knows what is actually going on between Brynn and the girls.
-They held that people should not immediately jump to conclusion based on a single comment, or in this case a single like.
+They held that people should not immediately jump to conclusions based on a single comment or, in this case, a single like.

 according to the wonderful dm fandom, brynn and ashlee did absolutely nothing wrong and it was all camryn and camille. wow. #morals #dancemoms #brynnrumfallo #camrynbridges